suncoast-devs/handbook/assignments/javascipt-katas.md

 10. Each time you save your code, the tests run and tell you if your code is correct.
 11. Commit and push your work to GitHub.
-12. Turn in the URL to your GitHub repo.

 ### Explorer Mode